-Hate to say it but we just don't have any 300 H&H Magnum Ammunition in our warehouse at the moment, sorry!
+Hate to say it but we just don't have any 300 H&H Magnum Ammo in our warehouse at the moment, sorry!

 While you're here though, why not sign up for our newsletter so you get notified about our newest ammunition deals?
 Takes less than 30 seconds and that way you'll always know what we've got on special.

 Click here now to get notified about our future ammo deals.

 The .300 H&H Magnum was introduced in 1925 by the British company, Holland and Holland.
 Initially introduced as the “Super-Thirty” and was intended to be used on the African plains.
 The .300 H&H Magnum is suitable for all except the largest of African game.
 The .300 H&H Magnum has also proven effective for elk, moose and other large North American game.
 Not only popular among hunters, the .300 H&H Magnum has also been used in target competition with its’ first major victory being at the Wimbledon Cup in 1935 with Ben Comfort as the shooter.
 This gave the cartridge great exposure to target shooters and hunters alike.
 In 1937, Winchester introduced the Model 70 chambered for the .300 H&H Magnum, it cemented the cartridge as a world leader in high performance, magnum cartridges for many years to come.